 - 1 cup sugar

 - Gather all the ingredients.
 Please read and follow the black soybean package instructions.
-Some packages may say "soak overnight".
+Some packages may say "soak overnight."
 My package directions say to soak 4-5 hours, so I soaked for 4 hours.
-For testing, I tried soaking the same brand of soybeans overnight, and the beans came out a bit too soft.
+For testing purpose, I tried soaking the same brand of soybeans overnight, and the beans came out a bit too soft.
 So you may need to test to see how long you want to soak your beans.

 To Prepare the Black Soybeans

 - Gently rinse the black soybeans (kuromame) under cold water a few times.
-The skin is very fragile, so try not to damage.
-Discard any beans that are damaged.
+The skin is very fragile, so handle with care.
+Discard any damaged beans.
 Drain well.

-- To make the black soybeans even darker, we cook the black soybeans with rusty iron nails in Japan (Read more in the blog post).
+- To enhance the color of the soybeans, we use rusty iron nails or "Lucky Iron Fish" to cook with the beans.
+(Read more in the blog post.)
 If you use rusty iron nails, clean 2-3 nails, wrap in a cheesecloth and add in the pot.
-Optionally, you can purchase “Lucky Iron Fish" on Amazon and place it in the water.
+Or place "Lucky Iron Fish" in the water with the soybeans.

 To Cook the Black Soybeans in Instant Pot

-- Close the lid and set HIGH pressure for 15 minutes (It will take 10 minutes to pressurize).
-Make sure the steam release handle points at “sealing” and not “venting”.
+- Close the lid and set to HIGH pressure for 15 minutes (It will take 10 minutes to pressurize).
+Make sure the steam release handle points at “sealing” and not “venting.”
 The float valve goes up when pressurized.

 Once Pressure Cooking Is Done…